Afek-Sakaju/countdown-react/README.md

 # Circular-Countdown-React

 ### This NPM package provides a reusable countdown timer component for ReactJS applications.
 It allows developers to easily implement a countdown feature with customizable options such as size, color, and duration.
-The component is built using ReactJS, CSS, and Styled-Components to ensure optimal design and functionality. <br />
+The component is built using ReactJS, CSS, Styled-Components and ESLINT to ensure optimal design and functionality. <br />

 <img src="./readme-resources/stopwatch.png" width=150px height=150px align="right">